You are here:

 Thanks to the pneumococcal Advance Market Commitment, children in over 25 GAVI-eligible countries are being immunised against the main cause of pneumonia today.

-The 2013 Pneumococcal AMC Annual Report gives an overview of the activities linked to the implementation of the pilot Advance Market Commitment from 1 April 2012 to 31 March 2013.
-During this period a third tender was issued in response to the high level of country demand and eight countries introduced pneumococcal vaccines procured through the AMC, taking the total to 24 introductions by March 2013.
+The 2014 Pneumococcal AMC Annual Report gives an overview of the activities linked to the implementation of the pilot Advance Market Commitment from 1 April 2013 to 31 March 2014.

-The report has been developed by the AMC Secretariat at GAVI, in collaboration with UNICEF Supply Division and the World Bank, and was approved by the Independent Assessment Committee on 25 April 2013.
+It was developed by the AMC Secretariat at GAVI, in collaboration with the World Bank and UNICEF’s Supply Division, and was approved by the Independent Assessment Committee on 1 May 2014.

 If you represent a vaccine manufacturer and are interested in participating in the pneumococcal AMC, this section explains how to make your offer.